The Best Running Shoes for Orthotics in 2018

 - Well suited for wide and flat feet

-- May not be the best option for some orthotics
+- May not be the best option for some orthotic wearers

 6. Mizuno Wave Horizon 2

-Another shoe focused on high stability, this shoe is especially good for those who need some cushioning to protect joints.
-The shoe gives a responsive experience with its special plate construction (which is also where the great stability comes from), as well as a smooth transition and solid protection on impact while providing plenty of flexibility.
+Another shoe focused on high stability, this model is especially good for those who need some extra cushioning.
+The shoe gives a responsive experience with its special plate construction (also the foundation of its stability).
+It also has a smooth transition and solid protection on impact, while providing plenty of flexibility.

 New users feel confident with the traction in the sole and its durability.

-Special Mizuno foam brings plenty of softness and comfort for the Horizon 2, and the various technology combinations bring a great balance between running smoothness and that highly-sought-after stability.
-Shock absorption within the midsole has also been touted by buyers, as well as how good the shoes were with both long and short runs.
+With special Mizuno foam the Horizon 2 provides plenty of softness and comfort, and the various technology combinations offer a great balance between running smoothness and highly-sought-after stability.
+Shock absorption within the midsole has also been touted by buyers, as well as how good the shoes were on both long and short runs.

 - Great durability